 |XM||$5||CySec||100%||Read Review||Visit Broker|

-A risk-off environment is defined when market sentiment is a negative one.
-Under such an environment, investors/traders seek safe in currencies associated as being safer.
-The CHF (Swiss Franc) and the JPY (Japanese Yen) are currencies that are being bought under a risk-off sentiment, as they are being viewed as safe-heaven.
-Therefore, the USDCHF is moving to the downside and the USDJPY as well.
-A risk-off sentiment is dragging the U.S. equities indexes to the downside as well, and these, in turn, will drag the global stock market to the downside.
-It is no secret now that globalization makes financial products move in a correlated matter.
-The USDCAD is typically a currency pair that is moving to the upside under such conditions, but this currency pair is influenced by the oil market.
-This makes it a bit more difficult to predict its moves and it is not always associated with a risk-off sentiment.
-The classical example and the most recent one happened when the U.S. presidential election took place at the start of November 2017.
-The election of Mr. Trump as the President of the United States has been perceived by markets as being a risk, rather than the election of Mrs. Clinton.
-This made the risk-off moves as described above, happening all the time a positive news regarding Trump was released.
-Therefore, this environment was holding for the whole presidential race, and even into the election night.
-However, at the time it was obvious that Trump is going to win the election, the market turned and, instead of a risk-off sentiment, a new one, a risk-on started.
+A risk-off environment is defined as one in which the market sentiment is negative.
+In the presence of such an environment, investors/traders seek safety in currencies associated with being safer.
+The CHF (Swiss Franc) and the JPY (Japanese Yen) are currencies that are bought under a risk-off sentiment, as they are viewed as safe-haven currencies.
+Therefore, the USD/CHF moves to the downside, as also does the USD/JPY.
+A risk-off sentiment drags the US equities indexes to the downside as well, and these in turn will drag the global stock market to the downside.
+It is no secret now that globalisation makes financial products move in a correlated matter.
+The USD/CAD is typically a currency pair that moves to the upside under such conditions, but this currency pair is influenced by the oil market.
+This makes it a bit more difficult to predict its moves, and it is not always associated with a risk-off sentiment.
+The classical example, and the most recent one, happened when the US presidential election took place at the start of November 2017.
+The election of Mr Trump as the president of the United States has been perceived by markets as being a risk, more so than the election of Mrs Clinton.
+This made the risk-off moves, as described above, occur constantly as positive news regarding Trump was released.
+This environment therefore held firm for the whole presidential race, and even into the election night.
+However, at the point at which it became obvious that Trump was going to win the election, the market turned and, instead of a risk-off sentiment, a new risk-on sentiment took over.

 Other educational materials